bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `getCrossReserveReturn(contract IERC20Token _fromReserveToken, contract IERC20Token _toReserveToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getCrossReserveReturn-contract-IERC20Token-contract-IERC20Token-uint256-}
-returns the expected return for selling one of the reserve tokens for another reserve token
+returns the expected return for selling one of the reserve tokens for another reserve token note that prior version 17, you should use 'getCrossConnectorReturn' instead

 ## Parameters: